ondrej-kvasnovsky/design-patterns-handbook/chapter1/abstract-factory.md

 The abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.

+Frameworks that are providing dependency injection, like Spring, are solving this issue and probably, we won't needed Abstract Factory there.

+### Example

+Each domain object \(like Cat and Dog\) are going to have it's own factory.
+That way, can would never have to call `new Cat()` or `new Doc()` constructors.
+Instead we tell the factory the inputs and the factory makes sure we get an instance.

+This way, we can easily change Cat and Dog implementations without affecting user of our factories.

 ```
 interface Animal {
     String getName();